Adrian Rigelsford: Writing career

 Rigelsford has written several articles and books on TV and film history.
 Among them were ghost written biographies of Peter Sellers and Brian Blessed.

 In 1993, he wrote the script for The Dark Dimension, a proposed 30th anniversary Doctor Who special.
 BBC Enterprises supported the project and it was scheduled as a "straight-to-video" project, despite its very low budget.
 The project eventually earned the backing of BBC1 Controller Alan Yentob, who agreed to invest in it and show the programme on BBC1.
 However, the programme folded after 5 weeks of pre-production.
 He would return to scripting television again on the 1998 sci-fi series Space Island One.

 In 2004, Big Finish Productions produced the Rigelsford-written The Roof of the World as part of their main range Doctor Who audio plays.
 It starred Peter Davison as the Fifth Doctor.
 He was attached to write for the Lethbridge Stewart spin-off books, before being dropped quietly.
 He did contribute to the screenplay for the 2012 horror film The Seasoning House.

+In 2026, it was discovered that Rigelsford had been writing for several years under the pseudonym Tom Dexter, allowing him to covertly continue his association with the Lethbridge Stewart range and other Doctor Who spin-off media.